carbon-language/carbon-lang/docs/design/README.md

 -   Ability to call C++ templates and use C++ templated types from Carbon.
 -   Ability to instantiate a C++ template with a Carbon type.
 -   Ability to call a Carbon generic from C++ as if it were a C++ template.
--   Ability to instanitate a Carbon generic with a C++ type.
+-   Ability to instantiate a Carbon generic with a C++ type.

 ### Standard types